smetj/wishbone/docs/introduction.rst

 Introduction
 ============

-Wishbone is a gevent based framework to write `asynchronous`, modular message passing code by connecting message queues of multiple modules into a clean workflow.
+Wishbone is a Python programming library to write `asynchronous` event pipelines mainly focussed on event processing.
+It does this by connecting modules to each other by shoveling data from one module's queue into the other in order to create an event processing flow.
+A module follows the Unix philosophy of writing programs that do one thing and do it well.
+Modules work independently and asynchronously from each other without the need for callbacks.
+WishBone is build upon the great Gevent library which uses the libevent library as an eventloop.

 Wishbone modules
 ================

 Wishbone has a concept of modules.
 Each "Wishbone module" is a functionally isolated block of code which preferably does only 1 thing.
 Each module has at least 2 queues called inbox and outbox.
 The modules process data arriving in the "inbox" queue.
 After consuming and processing the data, the module delivers it to its "outbox" queue.
-The framework takes care of forwarding the content of this "outbox" to the queue of a module you connected it to.
+The framework takes care of forwarding the content of this "outbox" to the inbox queue of a module you connected it to.

 By connecting the different queues with each other, one can make a clean "asynchronous" workflow in a simple way, without using any callbacks.